tim545/smartling-bulk-file-import/README.md

-# smartling-bulk-file-import
+# Smartling Bulk File Import

-Bulk import for adding existing translations to files in Smartling projects
+Bulk import for adding existing translations to files in Smartling projects.